“The Shockingly Expensive Meal Program Worth Every Penny”

 That’s the headline of the ad that appeared in my Facebook feed recently.
 Well, actually it said “Worth Every Pe…” but we all know how it ends.

 This company knows who its target audience is—and it’s apparently not bargain-hunters.

 The people who buy this stuff pride themselves on spending lots for meals.
 And—hey—if it’s “worth every pe…” I might not care if the food is “shockingly expensive,” though I will balk at $400 angora throws or $200 dog collars.
 (Sorry, Fenway.)

 Everybody has a price range for everything.
 It just depends on what you value.

 Shockingly expensive — and truthful

-If that sounds like you—and if you’re ready for a “shockingly expensive” personal growth experience that’s “worth every penny”—check out my Writing Unbound program.
+If that sounds like you—and if you’re ready for a “shockingly expensive” personal growth experience that’s “worth every pe…”—check out my programs.

-I can’t promise you a puppy on your lap as you savor your organic breakfast.
-But I can promise to get you thinking in new ways—and get you writing things that people actually want to read.
+I can’t promise you a puppy in your arms as you savor your avocado toast.
+But I can promise to get you thinking in new ways—and to show you how transform your writing from good to great.